Meditation 013 | Wingbeat

 Some personal reflections on one year of Fog Chaser:

-Wingbeat in F-sharp major, for Louise / Recorded in Logic Pro / Written and produced by Fog Chaser
+Wingbeat in F-sharp major / Recorded in Logic Pro / Written and produced by Fog Chaser